 Thanks to my local friend who lives in Porto, I discovered the Fort of Saint Francis Xavier during my visit to Matosinhos, a district of Porto.

-I have always had an interest in protective forts and history, especially when they are located near large bodies of water, like the Atlantic Ocean.
+I always had an interest in protective forts and history.
 This was such a captivating piece of history and one that I am glad I got to check out on my trip to Porto.

-The impressive sea fort was built in the 16th century and has a defensive purpose as it was protecting Porto from Spanish ships.
+The impressive sea fort was built in the 16th century and had a defensive purpose as it was protecting Porto from Spanish ships.

 Today, the beautiful piece of history is a monument that you can enter and find charming cafes, souvenir shops, and a military museum with the original cannons from the 16th century.
 There are also views over the Atlantic Ocean nearby.

-It takes around 20 minutes to reach it by car and an hour to get there by public transportation.
+It takes around 20 minutes to reach the fort by car and an hour to get there by public transportation.
 Be sure to grab the Porto Pass so you can use the transportation benefits the card offers!

 There are so many hidden cafes and restaurants throughout the city that you will happily uncover some of the best that Porto has to offer in terms of food.

-Even though the combination of sardines, potatoes, and vegetables may seem simple and humble, this boiled or fried dish is so easy and tasty that you will be blown away.
+Even though the combination of sardines, potatoes, and vegetables may seem simple and humble, this boiled or fried dish is so tasty that you will be blown away.

 You can order sardines almost everywhere in Porto because of the popularity of fish in Portuguese cuisine.
 I found awesome cafes in Ribeira and fine dining restaurants all offering amazing sardines.